 Revenue-wise, the market for wireline services is dominated by North America and the Asia Pacific.
 The Middle East represents the smallest proportion.

-In GCC the market for the Slick Line has been experiencing a decline, owing to its being a lower-value-adding activity because of both its technical limitations and the advancements made in other techniques.
+The market for the Slick Line has been experiencing a decline, owing to its being a lower-value-adding activity because of both its technical limitations and the advancements made in other techniques.
 E-Line wire-line services, on the other hand, have been growing, owing to there being a higher number of old wells (conventional) that require intervention and monitoring.
 In addition, a number of downhole tools that were previously deployed by coiled tubing can now be deployed using E-Line, which is more cost-effective.

 Owing to the relatively low entry barriers and simple technology, the market is very competitive with a large number of players, of various sizes, fragmented around the world and across the value chain.
 While some companies are fully integrated to provide all the services, others are likely to specialize in Slick Line only.
 As a result of that, the acquisition of small companies by bigger counterparts is expected for the foreseeable future, as part of the growth strategy.